Sonja Eileen McDonald

 She will be laid to rest in the Green Slopes Farm Cemetery on top of the hill of the farm that she loved.

 Arrangements by the J. Edward Blackburn Funeral Home.

-To send flowers to Sonja's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sonja Eileen McDonald, please visit our floral store.